 San Diego corporate attorneys provide assistance in structuring companies using the appropriate type of business entity to secure protection from liability and to reduce tax burdens by the corporation and by shareholders.

 Tax reform proposals put forth by the U.S. House of Representatives and by the U.S. Senate both propose modifications to the corporate tax rate which might necessitate a change to your business structure.
-Gehres Law Group can provide assistance in understanding the implication of tax reform on the decisions your company must make about whether to operate as a C-corporation, an S-corporation, or another type of business entity.
+Gehres Law Library can provide assistance in understanding the implication of tax reform on the decisions your company must make about whether to operate as a C-corporation, an S-corporation, or another type of business entity.

 How Tax Reform Could Incentivize the Creation of Pass-Through Entities